- GED Connection

 - A look at the history of this traditional Kentucky staple.

 - #202 "In Loco" [TV-PG]

-- Louisa is nervously awaiting an interview for promotion to head teacher of Portwenn Primary School.
-But the odds seem to be stacked against her.
-Dr. Ellingham is on the board of governors, and she's not sure she can count on his vote.
-Meanwhile, Bert Large tests out his culinary skills on the villagers.
-He's taken over the fish and chip shop while owner Mrs. Cronk is in the hospital - and goes to some unusual lengths to improve the food!
+- Louisa seeks a promotion at Portwenn Primary School.
+Bert Large tests out his culinary skills on the villagers.
+He's taken over the fish and chip shop while owner Mrs. Cronk is in the hospital.
 [High-Definition]

 - Sound Tracks: Music Without Borders